 So why go through all of this trouble in the first place?
 Is having a renewed mind worth it?

-4 benefits to having a renewed mind:
+Here are 4 benefits of having a renewed mind in Christ:

 - We learn to discern the will of God.